-Be sure to keep your eyes out for the deep cracks in the ice that appear every now and then on the otherwise solid face of the glacier.
-But don’t worry; Perito Moreno is the world’s 3rd largest freshwater supply, and seems to have no intention of retreating or melting.
+Be sure to keep your eyes out for the deep cracks in the ice that appear now and then on the otherwise solid face of the glacier.
+But don’t worry; Perito Moreno is the world’s largest freshwater supply, and seems to have no intention of retreating or melting.

 Exploring these natural wonders can trigger mind-boggling questions in the minds of many visitors.
 For example, how can a huge chunk of ice reside in the water for so many years and never melt?
-But most visitors decide, especially in the case of the Perito Moreno glacier, it is best not to consider these kinds of questions too heavily, but rather to simply accept the glaciers as they are and be grateful for them.
+But most visitors decide, especially in the case of the Perito Moreno glacier, that it is best not to consider these kinds of questions too heavily, but rather to simply accept the glaciers as they are and be grateful for them.